CarrierOps/1P-Wiki/documentation/pipelines/msl.md

 4. The next blocks construct payloads for corresponding `Table`, `actions`.
 5. The payloads are then applied to the `live` and `historical` tables in BigQuery.
+6. **Note: There is no overlap between the historical and live tables.**